Diana Rauner: Other activities

-She serves as president of the Ounce of Prevention Fund, an early-learning advocacy organization.
+She serves as president of Start Early, formerly known as the Ounce of Prevention Fund, an early-learning advocacy organization.
 In June 2016, The Ounce of Prevention joined a lawsuit fund with other social organizations against her husband, the governor, and various state agencies; the lawsuit demanded payment for services rendered by the agencies, many of which had not received payment for over a year.